hiteshsapkota/OSS-Trust/README.md

 10. MAE_classifier.json consists of MAE score for the regression techniques described in Table 4.
 It has following format:
   {Classifier_name: [MAE values for 30 repetitions]}
+11. time_performance_classifier.json: consists of a MAE score for the time based classifier
+12. time_performance_regression.json: consists of a MAE score for time based regression models
+13. repo_score.json: consists of a MAE score for each repository
+14.

 CODE DESCRIPTION:
 =================